 Virtual Debian Environment¶

-You can create a complete Debian environment that runs within Android using a FIRERPA add-on module, similar to the functionality provided by Termux or androdeb.
-In this environment, you can use apt to install software and compile code.
-Similarly, you can compile and use bpf-related programs in this environment.
-It is a nearly complete Linux runtime environment operating on an Android device.
+You can create a complete Debian environment that runs within Android through the FIRERPA add-on module, similar to what Termux or androdeb provide.
+You can use apt to install software and compile code in this environment, and you can also compile and use BPF-related programs here.
+It is a near-complete Linux environment running on an Android device.

 Hint